auxfuse/hackathon-git-labs/docs/pull_request_template.md

 # Hackathon Git Labs Project PR 🎉🎉

-Please remove the below and replace with your own values, leaving the headers where they are.
+👉 _**Please remove the below and replace with your own values, leaving the headers where they are.**_ 👈

 ## PR contains:
 - INFO ABOUT YOUR PULL REQUEST GOES HERE (Please be as descriptive as possible) 🤜